marklogic/marklogic-ai-examples/docs/index.md

 via its schema-agnostic nature as well as it's powerful and flexible indexing.
 This repository contains the following examples of RAG with MarkLogic:

-- The [rag-langchain-python](rag-langchain-python/README.md) project demonstrates RAG with Python, langchain, and MarkLogic.
+- The [LangChain](rag-examples/rag-python.md) project demonstrates RAG with Python, LangChain, and MarkLogic.
-- The [rag-langchain-java](rag-langchain-java/README.md) project demonstrates RAG with Java, langchain4j, and MarkLogic.
+- The [langchain4j](rag-examples/rag-java.md) project demonstrates RAG with Java, langchain4j, and MarkLogic.
-- The [rag-langchain-js](rag-langchain-js/README.md) project demonstrates RAG with JavaScript, langchain.js, and MarkLogic.
+- The [LangChain.js](rag-examples/rag-javascript.md) project demonstrates RAG with JavaScript, LangChain.js, and MarkLogic.

 ## Splitting / Chunking Examples

 A RAG approach typically benefits from sending multiple smaller segments or "chunks" of text to an LLM.
-Please see [this guide on splitting documents](splitting-langchain-java/README.md) for more information on how to split your documents and why you may wish to do so.
+Please see [this guide on splitting documents](splitting.md) for more information on how to split your documents and why you may wish to do so.

 ## Embedding examples

 To utilize the vector queries shown in the RAG Examples listed above, embeddings - vector representations of text - should be added to your documents in MarkLogic.
-See [this guide on adding embeddings](embedding-langchain-java/README.md) for more information.
+See [this guide on adding embeddings](embedding.md) for more information.